Expeditions to the Kola Peninsula

 Summer and autumn routes (June - September)

 The period of the polar day and golden autumn.
 The time when the tundra blooms, and whales and Greenland seals come to the ocean.
+When planning a trip to the Kola and choosing what to see, pay attention to our main hits:

 Safety and preparation